How to use this document

 Not-good answer.
 “I don’t know, the MSP handles that.”

 Next action.
-Ask the MSP to group the last twelve months of tickets by root-cause code (not symptom).
+Ask the MSP to group the last twelve months of tickets by root-cause code rather than by symptom.
 If the grouping is thin, the MSP is closing tickets without analysing them.

 3. When did the board last hear from someone independent about the MSP’s performance?